Parents and Families

 Students who live on campus only pay one all-inclusive bill, which eliminates potential charge confusion.
 They do not have recurring expenses such as rent, utilities, Internet, etc.

 Regarding the residency requirement, even though it is not preferred, the university will allow students to commute from the primary home of their parents or legal guardian.
-A verification form must be completed to avoid housing fees for breach of the residency requirement.
+A Commuter form must be completed and approved to avoid housing fees for breach of the residency requirement.
+Students will be charged for housing until the commuter form has been submitted and approved by Housing & Residence Life.
+Students will be notified of approval/denial within 3-5 business days of receiving their commuter form.

 Residential Community Guide

 Living on campus is one of the best decisions a student can make during their college years.
-In order to ensure a safe, comfortable environment for all of our students, it is important parents and students are familiar with the guidelines to living in an EKU Residential Community.
+In order to ensure a safe, comfortable environment for all of our students, it is important parents and students are familiar with the guidelines for living in an EKU Residential Community.
 Take a few minutes to review the Residential Community Guide and become familiar with the rules and guidelines of our campus community.

 Understanding the Housing Contract

 Similar to a lease, when a student applies and is accepted to live on campus at EKU, they enter a contract for the academic year in which they will live on campus.
 Below is a review of what is included in the Housing Contract, as well as a copy for you and your student to review prior to completing the online housing application.

 Unless eligible to live off campus, all students enrolled at Eastern Kentucky University are required to live on campus.
-Students who are eligible to live off campus are those students who:
+Students who are eligible to live off campus are those students who meet one or more of the conditions below:

 are 21 years of age before classes commence

 have completed 60 or more hours

 have lived on campus for at least 4 academic semesters. (summer and winter terms do not count)

 are married (submission of a copy of a marriage license may be requested)